Why Does Time Slow Down During Accidents? The Neuroscience

 Neuroscience Behind the Slow-Motion Effect:

-1. The Amygdala Takes Over
+1. The Amygdala and Emotional Salience:

+Your brain does not literally slow time, during a crisis.
+Making the event feel longer in retrospect, due to more visual, auditory, and bodily signals are registered within the same duration.
 All of these rapid activations combined together cause your brain to record more information than usual.
 Therefore, the more information your brain processes, the denser the memory becomes, making the event feel longer when recalled.

-1. The Brain’s Internal Clock Speeds Up:
+1. The Brain’s Internal Time Mechanisms:

+Some researchers claim that the brain “samples” more data points per second when these neural pulses accelerate.
 This effect is very identical to the high-FPS (Frames Per Second) feature in your camera, while taking a slow-motion video, which means more “frames” make the moment appear slower.

 1. Memory Replay Makes the Moment Feel Longer

 Neuroscientific studies show that during trauma: the brain stores more “snapshots”, memories become unusually rich in detail and recall later feels stretched and slow.
-However the Slow-Motion Effect often occurs in hindsight and not in real time.
+However, the Slow-Motion Effect often occurs in hindsight and not in real time.

 In real time, the event may have lasted only for a few seconds, but your brain stored it as if it lasted ten.